Kotlin/kotlindl/docs/importing_keras_model.md

 - ZeroPadding2D

 ### Saving a trained Keras model
-For the purposes of this tutorial, we'll train a simple convolutional neural network that can classify images from the CIFAR-10 dataset in Python, and then load it with KotlinDL.
+For this tutorial, we'll train a simple convolutional neural network that can classify images from the CIFAR-10 dataset in Python and then load it with KotlinDL.

 ---
 **About CIFAR-10**

-The [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) consists of 60000 32x32 colour images in 10
+The [CIFAR-10 dataset](https://www.cs.toronto.edu/~kriz/cifar.html) consists of 60,000 32x32 color images in 10 classes, with 6,000 images per class.
-classes, with 6000 images per class.
 Here are some examples:

 ![](images/cifar.png)

 ---

-Here's how we define the neural network that we will train and use the resulting model:
+Here's how we define the convolutional neural network that we will train:
 ```python
 model = models.Sequential(
 [